 Kevin Norton, 18, and James Stumbo, 27, are expected to be arraigned Monday

 Two Iowa men are facing firearm charges after authorities found weapons and ammunition in their vehicle following social media threats made to attendees of the Pokémon World Championships held in Boston, police said Sunday.

-Kevin Norton, 18, and James Stumbo, 27, both of Iowa, were arrested over the weekend and charged with unlawful possession of a firearm, unlawful possession of ammunition and other firearm related charges, according to the Boston Police Department.
+Kevin Norton, 18, and James Stumbo, 27, both of Iowa, were arrested on Saturday and charged with unlawful possession of a firearm, unlawful possession of ammunition and other firearm related charges, according to a Boston Police Department news release.

-On Thursday, authorities of the Boston Regional Intelligence Center were informed of threats made over social media to the participants of the Pokémon event being held at the Hynes Convention Center.
-Norton and Stumbo were stopped trying to enter the event.
+On Thursday, authorities of the Boston Regional Intelligence Center were informed of threats made over social media to the participants of the Pokemon event being held at the Hynes Convention Center

 On Friday, detectives executed a warrant on the vehicle and found one 12-gauge Remington shotgun, one DPMS Model AR-15 rifle, several hundred rounds of ammunition and a hunting knife.

 Police arrested the individuals at a Saugus, Massachusetts, hotel early Saturday.
 They were expected to be arraigned Monday.

 The threats on social media were flagged by private sector public safety personnel at the convention center.

 “This incident is a good example of private security reaching out to their local Boston police district and relaying information to detectives … to identify the very real threat,” Fitzgerald said.